yueyaog/GeneShift/README.md

 4. Correctly format data move it to the 'data' directory
 5. On a palmetto login node enter the following command to submit the job
    - ```qsub cluster-sort.pbs```

-TODO: Write in insctructions to run script and add dependencies